pd2afconverter/pd2afconverter.github.io/pages/rules.md

 # Translation rules

 Translation rules take into account not only a partical SBGN brick but also the surrounding connected bricks - contextual network iformation.
 By _active entity_ we mean an entity that participate in following steps of the pathway/network.
-It is a glyph that has outgoing regulatory arcs (activation, inhibition) or connected to other processes via a consumption arc.
+It is a glyph that has outgoing regulatory arcs (catalysis, stimulation, inhibition) or connected to other processes via a consumption arc.

 ### Protein activation by phosphorylation